By SeanPublished On: July 27, 2020Last Updated: October 2, 2022

 Trillions of pieces of plastic enter our oceans each year, polluting the surface waters and disrupting marine life.
 A recent concern arising from this is the prevalence of microplastics, small plastic particles thought to cause lasting health effects in living organisms, including humans.
 Although early research suggests that ingesting microplastics leads to accumulation within living organisms, are they a real threat to our health?
 Or are microplastics not as bad as the media portrays?

 Putting the Micro in Plastic

 Plastics are a large group of organic polymers with incredible stability and versatility.
 From its discovery over a century ago, different forms of plastic have been developed to fill the needs of virtually every manufacturing industry today.
 As a result, we throw millions of tons of plastic products away each year, where they inevitably find their way into our rivers and oceans.

 Microplastics are tiny plastic particles that are smaller than 5 mm.
 The bulk of microplastics come from the physical degradation of larger plastic items, with exposure to UV radiation and sand abrasion accelerating the process.
 They can also come from ‘microbeads’, small plastic fragments commonly manufactured for use as exfoliators in skin care products and facial scrubs.

-Due to the huge amounts of plastic dumped into rivers and oceans, microplastics are found in abundance wherever there is water.
+Due to the enormous amounts of plastic dumped into rivers and oceans, microplastics are found in abundance wherever there is water.
 Once in the water supply, their small size makes them difficult to filter and remove.
 Microplastics in drinking water (even bottled water) have been detected using infrared spectroscopy, albeit in extremely small quantities1.

-There is no conclusive evidence (at the time of writing) that microplastics are bad for our health.
-Nevertheless, reports from some news sources have wasted no time painting a rather terrifying picture of the amount of microplastic living organisms ingest, prompting environmental groups like WWF into action against its use.
-But do we really have to worry about microplastics being a health threat?
+There is no conclusive evidence (at the time of writing) that microplastics harm our health.
+Nevertheless, reports from some news sources have wasted no time painting a terrifying picture of the amount of microplastic living organisms ingest, prompting environmental groups like WWF into action against its use.
+But do we have to worry about microplastics being a health threat?
 Or is this another case of media hype?

 Effects of Microplastic Ingestion